LATEST: 40 veteran residents have died at Soldiers’ Home in Holyoke

-According to Brooke Karanovich from the Executive Office of Health and Human Services veteran residents 40 veteran residents have died with 33 testing positive for COVID-19.
+According to Brooke Karanovich from the Executive Office of Health and Human Services, 40 veteran residents have died with 33 testing positive for COVID-19.
 Karanovich sent 22News the updated numbers:

 - 40 veteran resident deaths (33 positive tests, 7 negative) (+2 deaths: 1 positive who had a DNR and DNH, 1 negative who had a DNR)